Steroids for Runners, Good or Bad?

 Like anything, moderation is the key.
 We all need testosterone, both males and females.

-As we age our bodies produces less and less testosterone, due to a variety of reasons.
+As we age, our bodies produce less and less testosterone for various reasons.

-At the end of the article I have shared a couple of videos that explain what I think we all should know!
+At the end of the article, I have shared some videos explaining what I think we all should know!

 What Do Steroids Do?

-Most people I know think that by just taking steroids alone will make you big and strong!
+Most people think that taking steroids alone will make you big and strong!

 Not true.
 You have to put in the work.

-All steroids do is allow your body to recover faster, which in turn allows you to train more.
+Steroids allow your body to recover faster, allowing you to train more often.